deepakkumar-iitr/Vision_Language_Action_Models-VLAs-/README.md

 # Vision Language Action Models (VLAs)
 This repository serves as a collection of resources, tools and papers for Vision Language Action Models (VLAs).
-This VLA repository traces a rapid three-year arc (2022–2025) from Google's first transformer-based robot policy to fully open-source, diffusion-powered, reasoning-capable generalist agents — representing one of the most exciting frontiers at the intersection of AI and physical robotics.
+This VLA repository traces a rapid four-year arc (2022–2026) from Google's first transformer-based robot policy to fully open-source, diffusion-powered, reasoning-capable generalist agents — representing one of the most exciting frontiers at the intersection of AI and physical robotics.

 ---